Course - Lifecycle Performance of Aluminum Products - TMM4285

 Aluminium as a construction material has gained increased interest in different markets and areas of application.
 But there are numerous factors to be considered to optimize the material utilization along the value chain and the product lifecycle.
 This course will present and explain new methods, frameworks and applied models for developing high complexity aluminium products under the constraints of value chain time compression, increased requirements for tailored advanced production technology and meeting higher order sustainability criteria.

-- Basic understanding of the aluminium value chain from ore to product end-of-life
+- Basic understanding of the aluminium value chain from ore to product end-of-life and circularity

 - Global aluminium stocks and flows, circular economy for aluminium